Jun 26, 2026

 But here’s the catch: most legacy PLM systems weren’t designed for the way fashion teams actually work.
 They’re slow, rigid, and cluttered with features you don’t need, while missing the ones you do.
 Designers end up spending more time formatting spreadsheets than creating products.

-A modern PLM system should do the opposite.
+A modern PLM platform should do the opposite.
 It should simplify your day-to-day, help your team stay organized, and reduce the back-and-forth that slows everything down.
-When done right, PLM helps brands:

-Whether you’re implementing product lifecycle management for the first time or replacing a system that no longer supports your business goals, getting the setup right is key.
-That’s why following the right PLM best practices makes all the difference for a successful implementation.
+Whether you’re implementing a product lifecycle management system for the first time or replacing a system that no longer supports your business goals, getting the setup right is key.

-Top 9 PLM Best Practices for Fashion Brands in 2025
+Top 9 PLM Best Practices for Fashion Brands in 2026

-A successful PLM implementation isn't only about picking the right software.
-It’s about setting it up in a way that supports your team’s day-to-day work.
 These best practices come from what we’ve seen work for real fashion brands that are implementing PLM to improve collaboration, speed, and product accuracy.

 Every brand works differently, and your PLM should support that instead of forcing change.
 Before you start rolling anything out, take time to understand how your design and product development teams get things done.